Sexual Offences (Amendment) Act 1976: Section 7(6)

-This Act, except so far as it relates to courts–martial and the Courts–Martial Appeal Court, shall not extend to Scotland [or Northern Ireland].

 The words "and to such a publication or broadcast or inclusion in a cable programme in Northern Ireland as is mentioned in section 4(1) as adapted by section 5(1)(b)" were substituted for the words "(including such a publication or broadcast in Northern Ireland as is mentioned in section 4(1) as adapted by section 5(l)(b) and section 6(1) as adapted by section 6(4)(b))" by section 170 of, and paragraph 16 of Schedule 8 to, and paragraph 53(3) of Schedule 15 to, and Schedule 16 to, the Criminal Justice Act 1988.

 The words "in, or such an inclusion of matter in a relevant programme for reception in," were substituted for the words "broadcast or inclusion in a cable programme" by section 203(1) of, and paragraph 26(3) of Schedule 20 to, the Broadcasting Act 1990.

 The words "or Northern Ireland" were substituted for the words "and this Act, except so far as it relates to courts–martial and the Courts–Martial Appeal Court [and to such a publication or [in, or such an inclusion of matter in a relevant programme for reception in,] in Northern Ireland as is mentioned in section 4(1) as adapted by section 5(1)(b)], shall not extend to Northern Ireland" by section 48 of, and paragraphs 4(1) and (3) of Schedule 2 to, the Youth Justice and Criminal Evidence Act 1999.